A Tesla Model S erupted ‘like a flamethrower.’ It renewed old safety concerns about the trailblazing sedans.

 “Until this is done, there is no time frame,” the Tesla rep told him in an email shared with The Post.
 A month after Ahmad’s email to Tesla, the company and his insurance agency agreed to jointly inspect the car, Ahmad said.

-Ahmad wants to determine the root cause of the problem so this doesn’t happen to someone else.
+Ahmad said he wants to determine the root cause of the problem so this doesn’t happen to someone else.

-The family fears for others who have the same model vehicle and even Ahmad’s parents, whom he convinced to get a Tesla Model X SUV.
+Ahmad fears for others who have the same model vehicle and even for his parents, whom he convinced to get a Tesla Model X SUV.

 “I don’t want anybody else to experience something this scary,” he said.